KostyanB/gameBlast/README.md

 * maxHeight - maximum number of titles in height (15)
 * minColor - minimum number of colors (2)
 * maxColor - maximum number of colors (5)
+* blastDelay - delay of blast effect (1000 ms)
 * minBlastQuantity - the minimum number of titles to blast (3)
+* maxTryCount - maximum number of moves (20)
+* winCount - score points to win (100)

 ## Technology stack

 * Modular structure of scripts;
+* Solid + functional approach;
 * Build webpack;
 * Read user settings from fetch-api server;

+## How to start

+* Copy repository to working directory
+* Set  game-settings in db/db.json file
+* In console run "npm install", "npm run build"
+* Host the contents of  "build" folder on server